notthetup/blog/_posts/2007-01-16-the-wikipedia-controversy.md

 ---
-title: The Wikipedia Controversy
+title: The Wikipedia Controversy.
 categories:
- - Web
+ - Tech
 ---

 Wikipedia has been in the news recently.
 Their[attempts to raise funds][0] were successful, with people donating anything from 80c to US$286800\.
 Currently, they have raised US$1.018M!!!